Utkarsh1504/DSA-Java/lessons/introduction.md

 icon: "search"
 ---

 Hi there!
 We have made this website for the learning purpose for all those students out there who wanted to enhance there knowledge learning Data-Structure and Algorithms.
-This website contains all the data sturctures and algorithms in very simple way such that anyone can learn.
+This website contains all the data structures and algorithms in very simple way such that anyone can learn.
 The DS Algo will be oriented towards the language Java.
 Okay!

 ## Motivations